nickoncrack/casm/README.md

 The structure of the interrupt descriptor table is simple, each entry has 1 element which is the address of the *n*th interrupt handler.
 <br>
-<sub>Note: Modifying the interrupt descriptor table is currently an unavailable feature because of the lack of `movb` and `movs` instructions, which are supposed to manipulate bytes in memory.</sub>

 #### 4b.
 Interrupt handling
 If `int n` is executed and the value of the *n*th entry in the IDT is nonzero then, `ip` will be set to `idt[n]`, after pushing the current `ip` to the stack.
 However, if `idt[n]` is zero, the interrupt handler will recurse to itself indefinitely, marking an unhandled interrupt.